 - No alternatives or status page link

-- Makes users think your entire site is broken
+- Makes users think your entire service is broken

 <!DOCTYPE html>